discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-We are now checking that we received a message component interaction type and in the specific it's button, We only need a couple of thing from here:
+We are now checking that we received a message component interaction type and in our case it's button.
+We only need a couple of things from here:

 1. Get the role id of the role we need to give the user
-1. Give it to them
+1. Assign it to them
 1. Respond to the interaction

 So let's do this: